Paul Sweeney: MSP for Glasgow Region

 He was appointed as Shadow Minister for Employment and Public Finance on 31 May 2021.

 In May 2022, Mr Sweeney launched a consultation on his proposed bill, the Drugs Death Prevention (Scotland) Bill, in response to drug related deaths in Scotland, aiming to enable the establishment of Overdose Prevention Centres.
 In November 2022, he won 'Community MSP of the Year' at The Herald's Scottish Politician of the Year awards for his work on the drugs death crisis, including a bill to establish overdose prevention centres.

 In February 2024, Sweeney withdrew his sponsorship of a Scottish Parliament reception organised by ADS Group to celebrate Scottish Apprenticeship Week after public allegations that some of their member companies supplied the Israeli military during the ongoing Gaza war and resulting Gaza humanitarian crisis.
 The following week Sweeney’s constituency office was raided by pro-Palestine protesters.

 Sweeney backed the UK Government’s decision to introduce a means test for the Winter Fuel Payment, voting in the Scottish Parliament against calls to keep it a universal payment.

+He was re-elected list MSP in the 2026 Scottish Parliament election.